PmCommData - Deatiled object description

 object.
 That's why it is advisable to create the PmCommData

 An addressing identifier is assigned to each variable defined in this object (see the configurator "ItemID

-"), that positively defines, haw to obtain the variable value from the communication.
+"), that positively specifies, how to obtain the variable value from the communication.
 The object then intelligently separates the variables into optimised communication messages (creates something like invisible PmCommMsg

-type objects) and according to the settings in this object takes care of sending or receiving such communication messages.
+type objects) and according to setting in this object takes care of sending or receiving such communication messages.